exercism/x86-64-assembly/concepts/recursion/introduction.md

 In reality, there's no essential difference between any local label and a function.
 Assembly does not give special treatment to any of them, they are just addresses in the `section .text`.

-In this way, a tail recursive function can be thought of being essentially a loop, while a base case is a condition that ends this loop.
+In this way, a tail recursive function can be thought of being similar to a loop, while a base case would be a condition that ends this loop.